Eating disorder and body image therapy with Sonya Sanmateu in PA & NJ

 You don’t have to navigate this alone.

-If you’re ready to move beyond surface-level fixes and begin creating meaningful, lasting change, I’m here to support you.
+If you’re ready to move beyond simply managing symptoms and begin creating meaningful, lasting change, I’m here to support you.

 I offer online therapy to clients across Pennsylvania, New Jersey, and New York.